mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Start your C sharp IDE.
 I'm using Visual Studio Community 2022.
 As of 2025, Rider is not free for commercial content, but free for personal use.
-I should not use it for a tutorial video, but I recommend it for educational purposes.
+I would not use it for a tutorial video, but I recommend it for educational purposes.
 Rider is similar enough to Visual Studio that this tutorial will still work well for it.

 I'm going to call my project "LowFiRockBlaster".